co-cart/co-cart/readme.txt

 ### Corrections

-* Typo caused the WP-CLI commands to not register and crash when used with composer.
+* Plugin: Typo caused the WP-CLI commands to not register and crash when used with composer.
-* The data exception class was oddly not loading when updating an item.
+* REST API: The data exception class was oddly not loading when updating an item.
 Autoloader was not picking it up.
 Now it is required.
-* Cart would empty but the subtotal would not reset.
+* REST API: Cart would empty but the subtotal would not reset.

 ### Improvements

-* Ensure we have calculated totals before we get an item or update an item so we can identify them.
+* REST API: Ensure we have calculated totals before we get an item or update an item so we can identify them.

-= v4.3.1 - 18th July, 2024 =

-### Hot fix

-Forgot I removed the WooCommerce plugin headers before in v3.9 to prevent incompatibility warning message when using "HPOS" feature.
-Didn't come up as issue when testing until now.
-My bad. 🤦

 = v4.3.0 - 17th July, 2024 =